o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 The method above is not very meaningful yet.
 To make it more interesting, you need a way to interact with accounts, and record state on-chain.
 Check out the next section for more on that!

 One more note about private inputs: The method above has one input parameter, `x` of type `Field`.
-In general, arguments can be any of the built-in SnarkyJS type that you saw: `Bool`, `UInt64`, `PrivateKey`, etc. From now on, those types are referred to as [structs`](#custom-data-types).
+In general, arguments can be any of the built-in o1js type that you saw: `Bool`, `UInt64`, `PrivateKey`, etc. From now on, those types are referred to as [structs`](#custom-data-types).

 <!-- TODO Gregor's note on the below alert box: too much? too early?
 I think little "deep dives" like this can be useful to answer questions that more advanced users often have after reading our docs, and spread more understanding of Mina to the internet
 -->